Terms that a Buyer of Business Telephone Systems Should

 Direct Station Select.
 This is a piece of equipment that is usually attached

-or transfer a call to a particular extension with one touch of the button.
+a call to a particular extension with one touch of the button.
+In most cases

-In most cases this equipment also has lights that show what is happening
+this equipment also has lights that show what is happening at each extention

 DTMF